 - Fall Planting – Potted Perennials

-At Jung, we pride ourselves on being your go-to guide for all your gardening needs.
-We have answers to all your questions.
+At Jung Seed Co, we strive to be your go-to guide for all your gardening needs.
+Our YouTube channel Jung Garden Center has a variety of videos where our experts provide gardening tips for all levels of gardeners.
 When you need reliable gardening advice, turn to the trusted experts at Jung.

 If you are in the Wisconsin area, please visit us at one of our Jung Garden Center locations for all your gardening needs.
 Otherwise, you can browse our website.
 To receive info on new products, exclusive deals, and specials, be sure to sign up for our weekly email.
 Join our Facebook page, to discuss all things gardening!